2025 Singapore Grand Prix

+The top five remained unchanged for both the Drivers' and Constructors' Championship, with Norris reducing his points deficit to 22 points behind championship leader Oscar Piastri.
+Defending champion Verstappen remained third, a further 41 points behind.
+In the fight for second place in the Constructors' Standings, Mercedes extended the gap to 27 points over Ferrari, who were seven points clear from fourth-placed Red Bull following McLaren's successful title defense, as they secured their second consecutive Constructors' title, and their tenth overall.

 Background

 The event was held at the Marina Bay Street Circuit in Marina Bay for the 16th time in the circuit's history, across the weekend of 3–5 October.
 The Grand Prix was the eighteenth round of the 2025 Formula One World Championship and the 16th running of the Singapore Grand Prix as a round of the Formula One World Championship.

 Championship standings before the race

 Going into the weekend, Oscar Piastri led the Drivers' Championship with 324 points, 25 points ahead of teammate Lando Norris in second and 69 ahead of Max Verstappen in third.
 McLaren, with 634 points, led the Constructors' Championship ahead of Mercedes and Ferrari, who were second and third with 290 and 286 points, respectively.

 Championship permutations

 World Constructors' Championship leader McLaren had an opportunity to secure its tenth title at this event, and their second in a row.
 With seven rounds remaining in the season, a maximum of 346 points could still be scored.
-McLaren had an opportunity to secure the title if they scored just 13 points, regardless of where either Mercedes or Ferrari finish.
+McLaren had an opportunity to secure the title if they scored just 13 points, regardless of where either Mercedes or Ferrari finished.
 As such, winning the race or scoring a podium with one of their drivers would secure the title; if either prerequisite was not met, both drivers would at least need to finish above the mentioned teams to do so.
 Mercedes would need to outscore McLaren by 31 points, and Ferrari by 35, to disallow them from achieving the title in this event.
 Red Bull had already been eliminated from contention, for the second season in a row, following the preceding Azerbaijan Grand Prix.